 See If Your System Has Been Affected by malware

 Perhaps you’re wondering why you’re seeing the Attention-protect.host pop-ups The distribution of the scam message could be done with the help of suspicious domains that load in your browser.
 This event could be triggered if you’ve visited some shady website (adult site, torrent site, etc.).
 If you indeed visited a suspicious website and clicked on an ad, your browser settings may have been altered to display the nagging and persistent pop-ups.

 Another reason to see the Attention-protect.host pop-ups in your browser is the presence of a potentially unwanted app (PUA) on your computer.
 Such an app probably tricked you into allowing its installation during the configuration of another program.
 So, the PUA associated with the appearance of the Attention-protect.host pop-ups may have landed on your system along the download of a freeware program.

 If you want to remove the adware that is causing the scamming Attention-protect.host redirects and pop-ups, you can do so by following the manual or automatic removal methods below.
 But since you do not know what type of program is causing these advertisements, it is recommend to use a specific anti-malware scanner.
 It will identify the unwanted program from the source and delete all of its malicious files completely.

 - Guide 1: How to Remove Attention-protect.host from Windows.

-- Guide 2: Get rid of Attention-protect.host from Mac OS X.
+- Guide 2: Get rid of Attention-protect.host on Mac OS X.

-- Guide 3: Remove Attention-protect.host from Google Chrome.
+- Guide 3: Remove Attention-protect.host in Google Chrome.

 - Guide 4: Erase Attention-protect.host from Mozilla Firefox.